Do you want to improve your eLearning skills by cozying up with a nice instructional design book (or five)?

 Cathy Moore also has great action mapping content on her website, but, in my opinion, Map It is much more cohesive, actionable, and engaging.

 Want to learn more about action mapping before buying the book?
-Attend the live Q&A event with Cathy Moore on Nov.
-12 at 1 PM EDT.
+Watch the live Q&A event replay with Cathy Moore.

 Visual design is one of the most overlooked skills in eLearning examples and portfolios.